ThinkingBeyond/BeyondQuantum-2026/Nishka Bhimavarapu/README.md

 ## Quantum Darwinism

-Quantum Darwinism (QD), developed primarily by Wojciech Zurek, proposes that classical reality emerges from quantum mechanics through repeated redundant encoding of information.
+Quantum Darwinism (QD), developed primarily by Wojciech Zurek, proposes that classical reality emerges from quantum mechanics through repeated redundant copying of information.
 As a system S interacts with its environment E, only certain "pointer states" — stable under environmental monitoring via eselection (environment selection) — survive decoherence.
 Environmental fragments Fᵢ each carry redundant copies of S's pointer-state information.
 Observers access the system only through these records thus explaining why independent observers agree on classical facts.

 ## Core Frameworks

 ### 1. **Kastner's Circularity Objection:**

-Kastner's circularity objection is the argument that Quantum Darwinism cannot justify its own starting point — it has to assume a system–environment      split in order to run, but producing that split is exactly what it's supposed to explain.
+Kastner's circularity objection is the argument that Quantum Darwinism cannot justify its own starting point — it has to assume a system–environment split in order to cohere mathematically, but producing that split is exactly what it's supposed to explain.